The Last of Us season 2: Writing

 Druckmann considered himself biased when adapting the "intimately familiar" story and tried to keep an open mind with changes; he and Mazin generally agreed.
 Scripts were being written by April 2023, with a full outline mapped, but writing was affected by the writers' strike in May; Mazin submitted the first episode about 90 minutes before the strike began, and neither he nor Druckmann worked on the series while the strike was ongoing.
 Instead, Mazin mentally outlined scenes while taking walks, described as "brain-writing", as he planned to quickly complete scripts after the strike to ensure a smooth production schedule.
 Mazin wrote the first five episodes and co-wrote the final two with Druckmann and Gross.
 The second season features themes of revenge, in contrast to the first season's unconditional love; Druckmann felt it was a "continuation of love from the first season, and this is just the dark side of that coin".
-To Mazin, writing a series "about people that love each other and care for each other" is unlikely to work unless the cast and crew also love and care for each other.
+To Mazin, writing a series "about people that love each other and care for each other" is unlikely to work unless the cast and crew feel similarly in real life.
 The second season, like the first, highlights several duos, such as Ellie and Dina.

 The second season is set five years after the first-season finale, following the effect of Joel's lie on Ellie, which Mazin called the season's "beating heart".
 It explores themes of tribalism and the effect of losing loved ones from within one's group, and the troubling view of heroism when viewed from alternative perspectives.
 It also highlights themes of change, growth, and escalation, reflected internally within characters like Ellie and communities like Jackson, Wyoming, as well as in the outside world, demonstrated by the enhanced types of infected.
 Viewers' requests for additional infected scenes after the first season aligned with Druckmann and Mazin's own feelings, resulting in more focus on the infected in the second season.
 The writers' familiarity with the show's production allowed for more action sequences, through which they maintained connections to character development.
 Mazin felt the first season's limited action sequences were a result of its focus on Joel and Ellie, whereas the second season's additional characters granted a broader focus.
-He wanted action sequences to demonstrate the desperation and loss that the characters often forget, partly inspired by the Game of Thrones episode "Hardhome" (2015).
+He wanted action scenes to demonstrate the desperation and loss that the characters often forget, partly inspired by the Game of Thrones episode "Hardhome" (2015).
 Spores—the vector through which infection is spread in the games—return as a secondary vector in the second season, having been replaced by tendrils forming a unified network.